iamtheyammer/fetch-ford-service-manuals/README.md

 ### Can I get help/support?

-I'm generally happy to help, but I am a full-time university studdent and this is a pure passion project.
+I'm generally happy to help, but I am a full-time university student and this is a pure passion project.
 I also don't keep a PTS subscription on hand for testing (it's pretty expensive long-term!).

 For help, either open a GitHub issue or join the [Discord server](https://discord.gg/gpfUAsMCGV).
-To help with 99% of issues, I'll need the error you're getting, your `params.json` and `cookieString.txt` files.
+To help with 99% of issues, I'll need the error you're getting along with your `params.json` and `cookieString.txt` files.
 There's a method on the Discord server to send them privately.

 ### Why did you make this?